 curl https://api-3t.sandbox.paypal.com/nvp \ -s \ --insecure \ -d USER YourUserID \ -d PWD YourPassword \ -d SIGNATURE YourSignature \ -d METHOD=SetExpressCheckout \ -d VERSION=98 \ -d PAYMENTREQUEST_0_AMT=10 \ -d PAYMENTREQUEST_0_CURRENCYCODE=USD \ -d PAYMENTREQUEST_0_PAYMENTACTION=SALE \ -d cancelUrl=https://example.com/cancel.html \ -d returnUrl=https://example.com/success.html

 View transaction notifications

 During transaction processing, PayPal sends various notifications to the accounts involved in the transaction.
 Depending on the process flow, notifications can be sent to both the buyer (sender) and merchant (receiver) accounts.

-To view the email associated with an account on the test site, log in to the site with the email and password that are associated with the sandbox account.
+To view the email associated with an account on the test site, log into the site using the email value and password associated with the sandbox account you want to inspect.